 In those early years, the company was able to experiment, innovate, and perfect a community-based development model.
 “Red Hat gained lots of experience participating in communities, adding features and functionality desired by customers, and then testing, hardening, compiling, and distributing stable, workable versions to customers,” the company wrote.
 “It was during this time that Red Hat emerged as the open-source leader, a role it still enjoys today.”

 In 2000, open-source evangelist Matthew Szulik become the next Red Hat CEO.
-The company released its flagship Red Hat Enterprise Linux in 2002. “[Open Source] was a seller of the Red Hat Enterprise Linux distribution,” said Mike Walker, global director of Red Hat.
-“Since then, Red Hat has grown exponentially, becoming the first $1 billion open-source company.
+The company released its flagship Red Hat Enterprise Linux in 2002. “[Open Source] was a seller of the Red Hat Enterprise Linux distribution,” said Mike Walker, global director of Open Innovation Labs at Red Hat.
+“Since then, Red Hat has grown exponentially, becoming the first $2 billion open-source company.
 It expanded its business into numerous new sectors including enterprise storage, container management, middleware, cloud computing, training, and much more.
 Over the years Red Hat has acquired numerous other companies — once a company is acquired by Red Hat they open-source its technology — to allow it to expand its product offerings and further build out open source software solutions.”

 According to Red Hat, the open source way is a way of thinking.
 It is about having the freedom to see the code, to learn from it, to ask questions and offer improvements.
 The open source way applies to principles that transcend enterprise IT, such as culture, transparency, adaptability, and collaboration.